Banana Pro

 sudo reboot

-Step 5: Configure WiFi (optional)
+Step 5: Configure WiFi, if needed

 If your image uses NetworkManager: